gauteh/lieer/docs/index.md

 Lieer ships with an API key that is shared openly, this key shares API quota, but [cannot be used to access data](https://github.com/gauteh/lieer/pull/9) unless access is gained to your private `access_token` or `refresh_token`.

 You can get an [api key](https://console.developers.google.com/flows/enableapi?apiid=gmail) for a CLI application to use for yourself.
 Store the `client_secret.json` file somewhere safe and specify it to `gmi auth -c`.
-You can do this on a repository that is already initialized.
+You can do this on a repository that is already initialized, possibly using `-f` to force reauthorizing with the new client secrets.

 # Privacy policy